 Positions are determined based on relative performance rather than time.

 There are also regional and national para-swimming competitions held specifically for swimmers with disabilities in England.

-Each of the ASA Regions runs Para-Swimming Championships that provide an opportunity for swimmers with a physical, visual, learning or hearing impairment.
+Each of the Swim England Regions runs Para-Swimming Championships that provide an opportunity for swimmers with a physical, visual, learning or hearing impairment.